In article <6f1ci9$gje$1@unlisys.unlisys.net>,

 >

 >How can I discover if a file is open?
-Is it possible to know if a text
+Is it possible to know if

 >file is open for writing or reading?